 Allan, age 6 in 1961, ready to round up some cattle rustlers.

 One of the most remarkable aspects of being 12-year-old boys on that ranch is that Allan and I were expected to work.
-This involved feeding Allan’s hogs and doing various other chores, but much more fun, we actually drove the wheat truck during harvest.
+This involved feeding Allan’s pigs and doing various other chores, but much more fun, we actually drove the wheat truck during harvest.

 The cousins gathered at the ranch in the mid-60s, from left: Allan’s siblings Jan and Ken, my sister Nancy, me, Mike Moore, Allan, Dan Moore and Peppi the Wonder Beagle

-So the truck driver had to carefully note the combine’s position to avoid losing any grain.
+The truck driver had to carefully note the combine’s position to avoid losing any grain.

 We boys had to place the truck correctly.
 Spilling wheat was frowned upon.
 I think we occasionally managed to get at least some in the truck.